Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Introduction

 coincides, up to an irrelevant additive constant, with the free energy in Eq. \ref{F_liq}.
-The second question raised in this study is therefore the following: can an annealed averaging over the orientations of the interparticle separation vectors give rise to an isotropic, screened dipolar potential that fully characterizes the free energy of the liquid?
-Under which conditions does such a potential exist?
-Is it shorter ranged than the bare dipolar interaction?
-It is worth noting that, within the mean-field approximation, the only nonvanishing contribution to the free energy is the surface term.
-Within this approximation, the question becomes thus ill posed, since no isotropic potential can reproduce a purely shape-dependent contribution.
-A first indication that such an effective potential may exist, and possibly induce a ferroelectric phase transition, comes from the fact that both dipolar and Heisenberg fluids with purely short-range spin–spin interactions, can show orientationally ordered phases and have similar phase diagrams \cite{Cattes, Weis1, Nijmeijer, Mryglod, Tavares}.
-A ferroelectric phase transition in a liquid does not break translational symmetry.
-Accordingly, dipolar order must not induce positional anisotropy or crystallization.
-This condition is expected to hold when the dipolar interaction is a sufficiently weak perturbation of an otherwise isotropic reference potential.
-The screened dipolar interaction introduced above can then be interpreted as the result of a screening exerted by the reference system potential on the perturbation one, in analogy with screening mechanisms introduced, e.g., in the random-phase approximation (RPA) for fluids \cite{Hansen}, Debye–Hückel screening in ionic solutions \cite{Hansen}, and optimized cluster expansion of the free energy \cite{Hansen,Chandler0}.
+The second issue raised in this study is the following: \begin{enumerate}[resume*=ferro] \item Can positional disorder in the liquid screen the dipolar interaction?
+More specifically, can annealed averaging over $\hat{r}_{ij}$ generate an isotropic, short-ranged dipolar potential that fully characterizes the free energy of the liquid? \end{enumerate} It is worth emphasizing that, in order to answer these questions, for a liquid, where the one-particle density is independent of $\boldsymbol{r}$, the free energy cannot be computed within the mean-field approximation, since within this framework the only nonvanishing contribution is the surface term.
+The question becomes thus ill posed, since no isotropic potential can reproduce a purely shape-dependent contribution.
+A first indication that such an effective potential may exist, possibly inducing a ferroelectric phase transition, is provided by the observation that both dipolar and Heisenberg fluids with purely short-range spin–spin interactions exhibit orientationally ordered phases and display similar phase diagrams \cite{Cattes, Weis1, Nijmeijer, Mryglod, Tavares}.
+A ferroelectric phase transition in a liquid implies dipolar ordering without crystallization, a condition expected to hold when the dipolar interaction is a sufficiently weak perturbation of an otherwise isotropic reference potential.
+The screened dipolar interaction introduced above can then be interpreted as arising from the screening of the perturbing dipolar potential by the isotropic reference potential, in analogy with screening mechanisms such as the random-phase approximation (RPA) for fluids \cite{Hansen}, Debye–Hückel screening in ionic solutions \cite{Hansen}, and optimized cluster expansion of the free energy \cite{Hansen,Chandler0}.

-Providing an answer to the questions raised above calls for a theoretical framework beyond the mean-field approximation.
+Addressing the questions raised above calls for a theoretical framework beyond the mean-field approximation.
 The role of dipolar pair correlations in the dielectric behavior of polar liquids was first recognized in the seminal study by Kirkwood \cite{Kirkwood}.
 Following Ref. \cite{Kirkwood}, the dipolar pair correlation function is given by the following formally exact expression (in the absence of ferroelectric order):